The 2020 Pawpaw Parade is over, but you can still be eligible for other native plant giveaways from September 2020- March 2021.

 The Pawpaw is a small, rare tree that bears North America’s largest native fruit, with tones of mango and banana.
 It connects diverse stories from First Nations who have grown it for centuries; to farmers and rural landowners who protect remnant wild stands; to foodies who are ‘re-discovering’ the delicious fruit for urban agriculture.
 The Zebra Swallowtail, disappeared from Canada, needs the Pawpaw tree to survive.
 Canadian gardeners can help it adapt to climate change by providing critical habitat at the northern edge of its range.
 Native plants help local pollinators thrive and respond to a shifting climate.
 Meanwhile, Carolinian Canada sees it as hope for the future, representing 1,500 local wild plants essential to healthy local environments and help to grow equal access to healthy ecosystems and nearby nature for everyone.

 Join at the Parade Home

-Carolinian Canada’s Great 2020 Pawpaw Parade starts on-line where you can find community, share stories and apply for give-aways from September 13 - 28, 2020.
-The Parade takes to the road on September 21-22, 2020: Ben Porchuk, Ecologist with Carolinian Canada will share wild treasures, connecting stories from diverse communities across the Zone.
-Parade connections will by drop-off or invitation and follow Covid-19 safety protocols.
+Carolinian Canada’s Great 2020 Pawpaw Parade started with our on-line community to share stories and apply for give-aways.
+The Parade took to the road on September 21-22, 2020: Ben Porchuk, Ecologist with Carolinian Canada shared wild treasures, connecting stories from diverse communities across the Zone.
+Parade connections were by drop-off or invitation and followed Covid-19 safety protocols.

 The Pawpaw Parade Story